c4ev3/ev3duder/README.md

     $ sudo apt-get install libudev-dev

+If you used only a simple `git clone` earlier, you may also need to download some missing git modules:

+    $ git submodule update --init --recursive

 Also to allow access to the ev3 over USB without requiring root, appropriate udev rules must be created.
 This can be easily done with

     $ make install